EXTER7/Substratum/README.md

-# BaseMaterials
+# Substratum
-Minecraft mod that adds ores and metal for other mods or modpacks to use
+Minecraft mod that adds ores and basic components for other mods or modpacks to use.